Brain Injury Rehabilitation

 - Support groups, counseling, designated education classes and individualized training to prepare families and caregivers

-Recovery from brain injury does not end when a patient is discharged from the inpatient program.
+Recovery from brain injury does not end when a patient is transitioned from the inpatient program.
 Rather, recovery continues long after the return home.

 The Challenge Program provides a comprehensive range of services focusing on community integration skills critical for the transition to independent living, school, work or volunteer activities following brain injury.
 This outpatient day treatment approach addresses the physical abilities, memory strategies, interpersonal communication and problem solving skills needed for long-term success.